Contact Lens Care

-One way to drastically reduce the effects that digital screens have on your children and their eyes is to encourage them to get involved with other activities.
+One way to drastically reduce the effects that digital screens have on your children and their eyes is to encourage them to get involved and start spending more time with other activities.
 Sports and outdoor play aren’t just good for the exercise they provide, they’re also linked with improving your child’s cognitive skills and hand-eye coordination.

 As with the rest of the body, eyes need time to relax and rest, especially after an extended amount of time watching TV or other digital screens.
 Children in particular also need sleep for their overall development.
 Encourage an early night and at least 8 hours of sleep each night.

-If followed properly, these steps can go a long way to keeping your children’s eyes safe from the negative effects that digital screen use can have.
+If followed properly, these steps can work in the long term to keeping your children’s eye health safe from any vision issues caused by the negative effects that digital screen time use can have.
 Bearing all this in mind, it’s also a smart idea to limit the time your children spends on screens to a reasonable amount.

 A guide to light sensitivity